regholl2023/Baron/README.md

 After you submit the stock ticker symbol and number days out for the expiration, Baron will do a quick iteration over the dataset to make a determination.

-Once Baron is complete with its iteration, it will output a decision for you to either BUY or SELL a CALL or PUT OPTION, the strike prices ITM (in the money) and OTM (out the money), the reasons for its decision, and a visual chart showing the stock's performance over the past year.
-You can also click on any part of the blue line to get the closing price and date of the stock at that time.
+Once Baron is complete with its iteration, it will output a decision for you to either BUY or SELL a CALL or PUT OPTION, the strike prices ITM (in the money) and OTM (out the money), and the reasons for its decision.

 # Closing Notes